rust-lang/rfcs/text/0000-result_ffi_guarantees.md

 | `Result<NonZeroUsize, ()>` | `usize` |

 * While `fn()` is listed just once in the above table, this rule applies to all `fn` types (regardless of ABI, arguments, and return type).

+For simplicity the table listing only uses `Result<_, ()>`, but swapping the `T` and `E` types, or using `Option<T>` is also valid.
+What changes are the implied semantics:
+* `Result<NonZeroI32, ()>` is "a non-zero success value"
+* `Result<(), NonZeroI32>` is "a non-zero error value"
+* `Option<NonZeroI32>` is "a non-zero value is present"
+* they all pass over FFI as if they were an `i32`.

+Which type you should use with a particular FFI function signature still depends on the function.
+Rust can't solve that part for you.
+However, once you've decided on the type you want to use, the compiler's normal type checks can guide you everywhere else in the code.

 # Drawbacks
 [drawbacks]: #drawbacks